pivotal-partner-platform-architecture/azure-iot-demo/README.md

 stream list
 ```

-# Validate that the azure-iot-output was bound to Redis
+# Validate that the azure-iot-output app was bound to Redis
 The deploy command above should deploy the azure-iot-output app, and bind it to the Redis service instance we created earlier.
 You can run the "cf services"
  command to see if the azure-iot-output app is listed as a bound app for the redis service:
 ```